slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 orchestrator and user virtual machines.
 By defaults these are the root private and public keys.
 Therefore ensure that these exists, or better generate a separate key pair and use these in the configuration.
-You can find these parameters in the *SlipStream_advanced* configuration section.
+You can find these parameters in the *SlipStream Advanced* configuration section.

 To generate a new key pair you can use: